rowTJ/rowtj.github.io/content/plans.md

 have grammatical and spelling errors).
 Just don't listen to the part that says you should not do cardio.
 You need to do cardio in the summer.
 We lift to row well, not the other way around.
 StrongLifts 5x5 should be paired with loads of steady state on the erg for maximum gains.
-Jonathan did this plan from August 2021 - Janurary 2022 and went from thinking lifting 135 lbs was hard to warming up with 135 lbs and doing 225 lbs for 5 sets of 5 reps.
+One rower did this plan from August 2021 - Janurary 2022 and went from thinking lifting 135 lbs was hard to warming up with 135 lbs and doing 225 lbs for 5 sets of 5 reps.